syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs when the  x is negative or degFreedom argument is invalid.
+#NUM! - occurs when the  x is negative or degFreedom argument is invalid.

 #### Example: